How should I write an address on an envelope?

-- Avoid using decorative, ornamental, script or condensed fonts.
+- Don’t use decorative, ornamental, script or condensed fonts

 - Recommended fonts: Arial, Century, Courier, Mangal, Raavi, Tahoma, Tunga, Verdana.

-- Spacing between lines must be normal: do not leave too much space between two lines.
+- The interspacing must be normal; don’t leave too much space between each line

-- Do not add unnecessary information to the address: if the recipient has a PO box or a bulk user code, do not repeat the details of their actual geographical address.
+- If the recipient has a PO box or bulk user code, don’t repeat details of the geographic address.

-- For less common numbering such as 6/8 rue des Bains, we recommend just using the first number, i.e. 6 rue des Bains.
+- For less common numbers such as 6/8 rue des Bains, we will only take the first digit into account, i.e. 6 rue des Bains.

-The name of the country must be included and written in capital letters and preferably in French; this is essential for countries with alphanumeric post codes (such as the United Kingdom).
+The country must be written out in full in capital letters on the last line, preferably in French; this is essential for countries that use alphanumeric postcodes (e.g. United Kingdom).

 24, rue Mirabeau